-June is Men’s Health Month, and leading up to Father’s Day we celebrate Men’s Health Week (which is June 9 – 15 this year).
+June is Men’s Health Month, and leading up to Father’s Day we celebrate Men’s Health Week.
 This is a special awareness period first recognized by Congress in 1994 and celebrated around the world.
 The goal is to educate men, boys, and their families and friends about preventable health problems and to encourage them to be more actively involved in their own health care.
 In this issue of the Assisting Hands “Hand in Hand” newsletter, we’d like to share information about men’s health, and also about the special challenges faced by male caregivers—a rapidly growing segment of our nation’s caregiving population.

 This Father’s Day, remind Dad to take care of his health!